 How To Make Mirin & Maple Roasted Almonds

-And then you have beautifully glazed almonds that taste wonderful, will please your senses and satisfy your hunger.
-Be ready, these will be slightly addicting!
+And there you have it, beautifully glazed roasted almonds that will please your senses and satisfy your hunger.
+Be warmed, they are highly addicting!

 MIRIN & MAPLE ROASTED ALMONDS